-With so much change happening in 2018, the ‘review and looking forward’ blogs that come out at the beginning of each year seem to be easier than ever to write.
+With so much change happening, the ‘review and looking forward’ blogs that come out at the beginning of each year seem to be easier than ever to write.
 Here are our thoughts on some things to look forward to.

 1. Influencer marketing starts to mimic the horrendous days of female and male gender role models of the 1950s causing a decline of social engagement from paid product endorsement.
 This change makes way for true UGC and ‘actual’ engagement, not just reach.